quielLovesLasagna/Text-Number-Remover/README.md

 Repository name: Text-Number-Remover

-Description: This is a simple text transformation tool that replaces all numbers in the input text with spaces.
+Description: This is a simple text transformation tool that removes all numbers in the input text.

 Key Features:
 1) Replace numbers with spaces: The tool can take input text and transform it by replacing all numeric digits with spaces.